 The protection of cultural heritage is a critical component within the framework of the United Nations Sustainable Development Agenda, as reported under Goal 11 through which countries have pledged to “make cities and human settlements inclusive, safe, resilient and sustainable.”
 In particular, Target 11.4 of Goal 11 aims to “strengthen efforts to protect and safeguard the world’s cultural and natural heritage.”

-On this point, the number of international crimes related to the looting and trafficking of cultural heritage property have significantly grown.
-Moreover, their links to international criminal activity, including the financing of terrorist groups, are becoming more evident year by year.
+Over the years, the number of international crimes related to the looting and trafficking of cultural heritage property have significantly grown.
+Moreover, their links to international criminal activity, including the use of assets to finance terrorist activities, are becoming more evident year by year.

-With these considerations in mind, the United Nations Interregional Crime and Justice Research Institute (UNICRI), in cooperation with The American University of Rome (AUR), is organizing the third edition of the Specialized Course on Cultural Heritage, Crime and Security - Protecting our Past to Invest in our Future which will be delivered online, from 7 to 11 November 2022.
+With these considerations in mind, the United Nations Interregional Crime and Justice Research Institute (UNICRI), in cooperation with The American University of Rome (AUR), is organizing the fourth edition of the Specialized Course on Cultural Heritage, Crime and Security - Protecting our Past to Invest in our Future which will be delivered online, from 13 to 17 November 2023.

 - Protection of cultural property: the international legal framework